samer--/parscan/README.md

 ```
 The talk looks at how the idea of scanning can be generalised from the familiar
 (sequential) algorithm for scanning a list to more parallelisable structures for
 containter types built from different combinations of functors.
+He starts by
+looking at some rather complex and impenetrable looking UDA code for multithreaded
+scan and works towards obtaining a much cleaner expression of the underlying idea.

 There are versions in O'Caml, Agda and Haskell.